Books by Barry Zellen

 10. State of Recovery

-In January 2013, I published my tenth monograph: State of Recovery: The Quest to Restore American Security after 9/11 (Bloomsbury Academic).
+In January 2013, I published my tenth monograph (originally the seventh volume in the States of Mind series): State of Recovery: The Quest to Restore American Security after 9/11 (Bloomsbury Academic).
 It's a retrospective on the ten years of technology and policy innovation that followed the September 11 attacks, as technology, security and policy professionals came together to redress the many homeland security challenges confronting America after the Twin Towers fell.

 In the decade that followed 9/11, technologies and technology policies became central to homeland security.
 For example, the U.S. erected new border defenses with remote sensors and biometric scanners, and deployed new autonomous air warfare capabilities, such as the drone program.
 Looking at efforts to restore security after 9/11, the work examines issues such as the rise in technology spending, rising concerns about mass terror, and America's efforts to ensure that future strategic clashes will take place far from the homeland.
 Operation Iraqi Freedom, Iran's emergence as nuclear threat, and North Korea's acceleration of its missile program are also analyzed along with the "axis of evil" construct and America's effort to create a ballistic missile shield.
 By focusing on various technologies and related policies of homeland security, this work offers a unique, comprehensive and needed survey that will appeal to anyone involved with the study and development of homeland security, counterterrorism and counterproliferation strategy.